rollchains/spawn/docs/versioned_docs/version-v0.50.x/04-learn-spawn/01-consensus-algos.md

 To create a new network with interchain-security, use the `--consensus=interchain-security` flag.
 If `--consensus` is not present, a selector UI will appear in your terminal to see all options.

 ::note Note
-We do not support creating provider networks.
+Spawn does not support creating provider networks.
 :::

 ```bash